Can’t Do Pull-Ups? Do Inverted Pull-Ups!

 - Injury Prevention – If you can only do 1-3 pull-ups, that may be a maximum load and stress on your biceps and wrists, leaving your vulnerable to injury.

-FYI – Muscle imbalance is a common cause of upper back pain.
+From the Sports Medicine perspective – Muscle imbalance is a common cause of upper back pain.
 Over-training one set of muscles (chest) over another group of muscles (upper back muscles) creates muscle imbalance and is a leading cause of unexplained upper back and neck pain.

 Ships ONLY in Continental USA